OpenElements/open-elements-website/content/posts/2015-09-06-cool-javafx-uis-in-less-time-use-projection.md

 categories: [JavaFX]
 excerpt: 'This post shows how you can create UIs by using metadata and the projection pattern in JavaFX.
 By doing so all developers can create cool UIs.'
 ---
-Some weeks ago I blogged about [my first Material Design approach in JavaFX]({{ site.baseurl }}{% post_url 2015-07-10-material-design-in-javafx %}).
+Some weeks ago I blogged about [my first Material Design approach in JavaFX]({{< ref "/posts/2015-07-10-material-design-in-javafx" >}}).
 But the project contains more than just some new styles for JavaFX.
 In the project I tried some technics to create good looking application without spending much time in styling.
 Therefore I created some basic Java layout and styles that will automatically be used for specific data types.
 It's like projecting the raw data in a nice UI.
 The basic idea of this approach evolved after some discussions with [Dierk König](https://twitter.com/mittie).
 In addition Twitter Bootstrap already offers some styles and layouts that I reused here.

 ## Project your data to the view

 Let's have a deeper look how this small approach is working.
 In the Material Design demo I created a basic interface called [Media](https://github.com/guigarage/sdkfx/blob/master/src/main/java/com/guigarage/sdk/util/Media.java).
 This interface defines a basic data structures that can hold an image, a title and a description:

-{% highlight java %}
+{{< highlight java >}}
 public interface Media {

     StringProperty titleProperty();